 Our local partner organisation in Greece is ARCHELON, the Sea Turtle Protection Society of Greece

-Our animal volunteer projects in Costa Rica are based in Tortuguero National Park, where more than 22,000 green sea turtles – one of the largest species of sea turtle on the planet – lay their eggs every year.
+Our animal volunteer projects in Costa Rica are based in Kekoldi Indigenous Reserve, where more than 22,000 green sea turtles – one of the largest species of sea turtle on the planet – lay their eggs every year.
 The park is one of our remotest hubs, surrounded by protected tropical rainforest, and perched on the Caribbean Sea.
 The park’s freshwater creeks and lagoons, which can be navigated by boat or canoe, shelter spectacled caimans and river turtles.
 The surrounding dense rainforest is also rich with wildlife, from monkeys to jaguars to tropical birds.
 Working alongside other animal care volunteers, researchers and our local partners organisations, this is a once in a lifetime opportunity.

 Animal volunteers work on conservation projects that are dedicated to the preservation of a single animal species and its habitat.
 One of the most striking features of an animal care internship is that it provides a real-life demonstration of how animals, environments and human beings can – and do – interact positively within an ecosystem.